The Politics of Eye Contact: A Gender Perspective

 Ralph Waldo Emerson wrote, "The eyes of men converse as much their tongues."
 We all know this to be true.
 A doctor with excellent bedside manner once told me that when he enters a treatment room, he immediately looks his patient in the eye.
 "This helps me understand my patient's level of stress," he explained.

 Women have always sensed the eyes' alluring power.
 They do more to enhance their eyes than men.
-Cleopatra was well known for eye adornment-she used kohl makeup to outline and accentuate her eyes.
+Cleopatra was well known for eye adornment—she used kohl makeup to outline and accentuate her eyes.
 In India, women place jewels around the eyes to draw attention to them.
-In our culture, we have our own methods: think concealer, false eyelashes, eye shadow, eyeliner, and mascara.
+In America, we have our own methods: Think concealer, false eyelashes, eye shadow, eyeliner, and mascara.

 It is also true that people make eye contact more at women than they do at men.
 There are two possible explanations for this phenomenon: